chinann6213/uf-teacher-system/README.md

 6. Use `npm run dev` to start the dev server

 ### Testing
-Tests are only written for Task 1 as it requires several condition checking.
+Tests are written for:
+1. Task 1 as it requires several condition checking.
+2. Email validator.

 To test, run `npm run test`

 * Make sure the MySQL database is turned on before running the command.